DanielGonzalezGil/Framework-for-comparative-analysis-of-APIs/README.md

-# Comparative Analysis of API Architecture Types
+# Framework for comparative analysis of APIs
 ![gif of skipper](penguins-of-madagascar-skipper.gif)